HelmyBlub/chatSim/tasks.md

         - dog sounds when interacting
         - sleep sound
         - background music
+    - how does sound...
+        - virtual machine has sound delay.
+Should i care?
+            - check if can be avoided.
+Game should not care about it, but could be fixed by some VM setting?
 - more images+animations
     - trading animation
         - money image